Elopement vendors: how to find them, who to book, and when

 Some things to consider when hiring a videographer:

 Photographers and videographers are often up in your business at the same time.
 So if you find a videographer with a similar style to your photographer, everything is going to go so much more smoothly.
-And by style, I’m more focused on the way they work, not so much the way they edit their films.
-For example: I’m on the more unobtrusive, documentary-style side of the spectrum.
+And by style, I’m more focused on the way they work, not so much on the way they edit their films.
+For example, I’m on the more unobtrusive, documentary-style side of the spectrum.
 My posing technique is based on permission and consent.
 Working with a videographer who operates in a similar way means we can both do our jobs to the best of our ability, which works out better for you!